Move-in Day is Sunday, September 4th!

 We update this page regularly with important dates, move-in tips and driving directions, including updates to any city and campus construction

 Here’s what you need to know:

-- We will be assigning you a move-in time with your room assignment on August 28th – given the number of students moving in on September 6th we ask that you respect your assigned move-in time to help with the flow of traffic and lineups for elevators, etc.- thanks!
+- You will receive your room assignment by email on August 26th we ask that you respect your assigned move-in time to help with the flow of traffic and lineups for elevators, etc.- thanks!